davidsudm/sim_validator/CONTRIBUTING.md

-# Contributing to sim_runner
+# Contributing to sim_validator

 :+1: First off, thanks for reading this contributing guide! :+1:

-Welcome to the sim_runner!
+Welcome to the sim_validator!
 Here are the guidelines we'd like you to follow:

 #### Table Of Contents
 * [Code of Conduct](#coc)